 - Two letters from other researchers (preferably not all from the same institution) written in support of the candidate’s nomination.

 Nominations are reviewed and candidates selected by an independent selection committee of distinguished scientists in the field of mathematical biology.
-Fellows are selected on the basis of their independent research accomplishments, creativity, and potential to become leaders in the scientific community through their contributions to mathematical biology.
+Prize awardees are selected on the basis of their independent research accomplishments, creativity, and potential to become leaders in the scientific community through their contributions to mathematical biology.